mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

 ### One more DDS Keyword that may define the Indicator Text

-There is one more DDS Keyword: [INDTXT Indicator Text](https://www.ibm.com/docs/en/i/7.4?topic=80-indtxt-indicator-text-keyword-display-files) which is also used to determine the text used during migration.
+There is one more DDS Keyword relevant to this discussion, [INDTXT Indicator Text](https://www.ibm.com/docs/en/i/7.4?topic=80-indtxt-indicator-text-keyword-display-files) which is also used to determine the text used during migration.

 ```
 Syntax: INDTXT(indicator 'indicator-text')
 ```

-The [INDTXT](https://www.ibm.com/docs/en/i/7.4?topic=80-indtxt-indicator-text-keyword-display-files) keyword is only used to document the usage of an indicator, it has no effect on the behavior of the display file.
+The [INDTXT](https://www.ibm.com/docs/en/i/7.4?topic=80-indtxt-indicator-text-keyword-display-files) keyword is only used to document the *usage* of an indicator - it has no effect on the behavior of the display file -.

-Nevertheless some Display Files use a combination of Command Key keywords (CAnn or CFnn) and `INDTXT` placed in the same source line.
+Nevertheless, some Display Files use a combination of Command Key keywords (CAnn or CFnn) and `INDTXT` placed *in the same source line*.

 For example,